originrose/cortex/docs/design.md

 1. Building an initial minimal description into a network.
 This calculates layer sizes and creates initial parameter buffers.
 2. Bind the graph nodes to inputs and outputs.
-Every node has an id and data coming form outside is represented by a stream.
+Every node has an id and data coming from outside is represented by a stream.
 Inputs are maps of ```id->{:stream stream-name}``` Outputs for training are ```id->{:stream stream-name :loss loss-fn}```.
 2. Training.
-Training can be thought of as a function that given a graph and a sequence if input,answer pairs returns a sequence of progressively better trained graphs.
+Training can be thought of as a function that given a graph and a sequence of input,answer pairs returns a sequence of progressively better trained graphs.
 This builds a traversal which calculates a forward traversal, backward traversal and io buffer list for the execution context.
 A traversal is a sequence of